 One year we tried creating a blueprint.
 The rule was that after drawing the blueprint the teams had to build the tower exactly like the blueprint.

-Above, notice the legs in the top two photos.
+Now look at this set of photos.
+Notice the legs in the top two photos.
 Their sketches are spot-on with the way the tower is being built.

-Below is a sketch that was a little bit different.
+Now, this is a sketch that was a little bit different.

 When I first looked at this sketch I did not understand what the team was going to attempt.
 When I came back later and saw their tower I realized what had happened.
 Their plan was to use a lot of legs in a teepee style, but they could not decide how to draw it.
 They explained that the drawing was an overhead view of the structure.
 They were concerned that their tower was going to be very short since they broke the spaghetti into tiny pieces.